 If you’re reading this, thank you!
-This means you’re interested on contributing to PrestaShop.
-You probably are a PrestaShop developer, and your use of the project is slighty different from ours.
-For instance, there are little differences between PrestaShop 1.7 (the release) and the branch 1.7 of PrestaShop in GitHub repository.
+This means you’re interested in contributing to PrestaShop.
+You probably are a PrestaShop developer, and your use of the project is slightly different from ours.
+For instance, there are few differences between PrestaShop 1.7 (the release) and the branch 1.7 of PrestaShop in the GitHub repository.
 This is because we create a release usable by everyone from our sources.

 To be able to contribute you need:

-No need to “know” docker, but you should have “docker” command available in your terminal.
+No need to “know” docker, but you should have the “docker” command available in your terminal.

 If you need to install “docker”, you can follow their Documentation.

-Once you have a forked the project, you need to download it on your computer.
+Once you have forked the project, you need to download it to your computer.

 For instance, if your GitHub nickname is